When will I get my result?

 Your exam result

 Exam results are reported pass/fail.
 If you did not pass the exam, you will receive a diagnostic report indicating subject areas of relative strength and weakness.
-These diagnostic reports can assist you if you decide to retake the exam.
+The diagnostic report can assist you if you decide to retake the exam.

 The grading process